 If care arrangements change for your child, we may need to change your:

 - FTB payments

-Any changes we make will be applied regardless of whether:
+We’ll apply any changes we make regardless of whether:

 - you collect child support privately

 - we collect and transfer it for you, or